helixml/docs/pages/index.md

 [Try the Helix App](https://app.tryhelix.ai) today to see what it can do, then come back here to learn how to deploy it yourself.

-[Connect your own GPU runner](/docs/own-runner/) to our SaaS to see how easy it is to attach a GPU runner to a control plane.
+Connect your own GPU runner (coming soon) to our SaaS to see how easy it is to attach a GPU runner to a control plane.

-[Deploy the control plane](/docs/control-plane/) on Kubernetes or Docker Compose for a fully private deployment to see how to deploy it yourself.
+[Deploy the control plane](/docs/control-plane/) on Kubernetes (coming soon) or Docker Compose for a fully private deployment to see how to deploy it yourself.

 [Docs](/docs/) {% .primary %}